-DUI Expungement In Oklahoma: Everything You Need To know
+Cover Image for DUI Expungement in Oklahoma: Everything You Need To Know

 An expungement is the removal of an arrest or conviction record from the public record.
 In practice, this means the only way someone would be able to see your arrest or conviction record would be if you gave them permission.* It also means you can legally say you have never been convicted of a crime when someone asks you.

-After an arrest or a conviction has been expunged, you do not have to disclose that incident to employers and landlords.
+After an arrest or a conviction for a Tulsa DUI has been expunged, you do not have to disclose that incident to employers and landlords.
 This translates to better opportunities for jobs and housing.
 Additionally, expunged crimes do not have to be disclosed to educational institutions, nor do they prevent you from being professionally licensed.

 It is no secret that there is a stigma around a criminal conviction.
 An expungement will remove your case from OSCN, meaning your friends and family won’t be able to search your name on OSCN and find your old case.